Gladys Brockwell: Death

 Brockwell died in Hollywood Hospital in Los Angeles on July 2, 1929, of peritonitis that resulted from internal injuries from an automobile accident.

 On June 27, 1929, Brockwell and a friend, Thomas Stanely Brennan, were involved in an automobile accident near Calabasas, California.
 Brennan, a Los Angeles advertising man, was driving when the automobile went over a 75 ft embankment on the Ventura Highway near Calabasas.
-She was crushed beneath the automobile.
+Brockwell was crushed beneath the automobile.

 She underwent four blood transfusions as part of the effort to save her life, the last just before her death.
 Following a second blood transfusion, Brockwell appeared to improve until peritonitis set in from her internal injuries, particularly a puncture of her large intestine.
 Brennan recovered after sustaining serious injuries.
 He said a bit of dust had blown into his eye, temporarily blinding him.
 No negligence was placed on Brennan, who was still recovering in the hospital.
 Brockwell's final film, The Drake Case, was directed by Edward Laemmle while she was on loan to Universal Pictures, and was released posthumously in September 1929.

 Gladys Brockwell was cremated at Hollywood Cemetery and her ashes given to her mother.
 Her ashes now lie with her mother in the columbarium of Inglewood Park Cemetery.